Timeline - Phone hacking scandal hits News Corp

 July 4 - A lawyer for Dowler's family says he learned from police her voicemail messages had been hacked, possibly by a News of the World investigator.
 The hacker had deleted messages on the phone, raising false hopes Dowler could still be alive.
 Police later say they also contacted the parents of two 10-year-old girls killed in the town of Soham in 2002.

--- The list of those possibly targeted includes victims of the London suicide bombings of July 7, 2005, and the parents of Madeleine McCann, who disappeared in Portugal in 2007.
+-- The list of those possibly targeted includes friends and relatives of victims of the London suicide bombings of July 7, 2005, and the parents of Madeleine McCann, who disappeared in Portugal in 2007.

 July 6 - Rupert Murdoch appoints News Corp executive Joel Klein to oversee an investigation into the hacking allegations.